Here’s a fun fact for you: Colorado’s mountain area is six times the size of Switzerland. Yes, six times as big as an entire country!

 Boasting over a hundred hiking trails, this national park was made to be explored on foot.
 With so many to offer, choosing a trail isn’t an easy feat, but great ones to get started with are the Emerald Lake trail, Alberta Falls, and Glacier Gorge.

 If you aren’t exactly new to hiking in high altitudes, the Bridal Veil Falls, Lake Helene, and Two Rivers Lake trails are amazing options to get your alpine-loving heart pumping.

 If you’re not super keen on getting sweaty, though, another great way to see the best Rocky Mountain has to offer is by going on a Colorado scenic drive in search of the best views in the area.
-With two scenic roads on offer (the Peak to Peak Highway and the Trail Ridge Road), grabbing your car keys and going in search of the best vistas is a real treat here.
+With two scenic roads on offer – amongst the most beautiful drives in the world – (the Peak to Peak Highway and the Trail Ridge Road), grabbing your car keys and going in search of the best vistas is a real treat here.